 Soil Type: Clay Clay soil has the smallest particles among the three so it has good water storage qualities.
 It’s sticky to the touch when wet, but smooth when dry.
 If moistened soil feels sticky, rolls up easily, and forms into a ball or sausage-like shape, then you’ve got yourself clay.

-You may ask, What plants grow best in clay soil?
+What plants grow best in clay soil?

 14 Plants That Thrive in Clay Soil

 Peat moss can be a useful amendment in clay soils IF you plan on doing regular soil tests.
 Peat moss can help with drainage by providing stable organic matter in the soil.
 However, it also increases the amount of water and nutrients clay will hold, which can cause root rots and nutrient toxicities.
 Improves drainage.

 Clay minerals typically form over long periods of time as a result of the gradual chemical weathering of rocks, usually silicate-bearing, by low concentrations of carbonic acid and other diluted solvents.
 These solvents, usually acidic, migrate through the weathering rock after leaching through upper weathered layers.